pantheon-systems/documentation/source/content/global-cdn.md

 title: Pantheon Global CDN
 description: Improve Site Performance and Security
 earlynote: The documentation on this page discusses features and options that are not available across the entire platform.
-searchboost: 200
+searchboost: "200"
+reviewed: "2020-02-26"
 ---

-Pantheon's new [Global CDN](https://pantheon.io/global-cdn) is a core platform offering, with improved performance and security for customer sites.
-Content is served from 60+ global POPs (points of presence) where site pages and assets are cached, plus [free managed HTTPS](/https) using [Let's Encrypt](https://letsencrypt.org).
+Pantheon's [Global CDN](https://pantheon.io/global-cdn) is a core platform offering, with improved performance and security for customer sites.
+Content is served from 70+ global **POP**s (Points Of Presence) where site pages and assets are cached, and [HTTPS](/https) certificates are fully managed using [Let's Encrypt](https://letsencrypt.org).

 <Enablement title="Agency WebOps Training" link="https://pantheon.io/agencies/learn-pantheon?docs">